 The aesthetic goal of breast reduction surgery is not to reduce the size of your breasts so drastically that you no longer look like yourself, but to give you smaller breasts that are perkier, shapely and in balance with the rest of your body.
 The most common comment that Dr. Michaels’ breast reduction patients make after surgery is, “I can’t believe I didn’t do this sooner!”

-Undergoing surgical breast reduction in Bethesda or Fairfax with Dr. Michaels provides relief from neck, back and shoulder pain — almost immediately after surgery.
+Undergoing surgical breast reduction in Rockville or Fairfax with Dr. Michaels provides relief from neck, back and shoulder pain — almost immediately after surgery.

 Incision Pattern Options